BuildingCityDashboards/bcd-dd-v2.1/docs/guides/Processing_CSO_data_from_Statbank.md

 ## Select variables
 We're working with the example of table E1071: Housing Stock and Vacancy Rate 1991 to 2016 by County and City, CensusYear and Statistic

-* Select the required variables from the options
+* Select the required variables from the options and click *Show table*

 ![select variables](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.44.39.png)

 * The returned table looks like this.
-Not exactly flat or easy to use.
+Not exactly flat or easy to use as-is.
+(We will show how to parse this in code in a future guide.)

 ![shown table](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.45.06.png)

 ## Pivot table
 * Use **Edit Table** to pivot the table by drag-and-drop; place the variables you require in rows or columns.
-We want variables as columns, with dates proceeding downwards as rows at this stage.

 ![choose pivot](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.45.14.png)

 ![pivot selections](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.45.38.png)

+* At this point, we want variables as columns, with dates proceeding downwards as rows.
+There are still delineated by region, however.

 ![returned table](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.47.05.png)

 ## Flatten table

-* Finally we'll use a spreadsheet program to flatten the data more fully and remove extraneous footnates etc. Our processed file looks like this:
+* Finally we'll use a spreadsheet program to flatten the data more fully and remove extraneous footnotes etc still present as shown below.
 ![table](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.47.31.png)

+* We use the convention of naming the column containing the year as *date* and local authority name as *region* (both lowercase).
+Our processed file looks like this:

 ![flattened table](https://github.com/BuildingCityDashboards/bcd-dd-v2.1/blob/staging/docs/guides/images/Screen%20Shot%202019-11-24%20at%2013.48.38.png)